Historia Mundum

 • Construction of a new capital for the country: the city of Brasília, considered the ultimate goal (meta-síntese).
 Originally, it was not included in the plan, but was later added as the 31st and final goal.
 It would be built up with money apart from the budget.

 The roots of the Plano de Metas date back to ideas discussed at the Higher Institute of Brazilian Studies (Instituto Superior de Estudos Brasileiros, ISEB), an institution linked to the Ministry of Education and created in 1955.
-Intellectuals, professors, military personnel, and politicians associated with ISEB defended the importance of combining domestic capital with foreign capital to overcome underdevelopment.
-This vision was reinforced by the Report of the ECLAC-BNDE Group of 1955, which, although not implemented, strongly influenced the Plano de Metas by identifying key areas for investment and potential bottlenecks in the economy.
+The institute’s intellectuals, professors, military personnel, and politicians defended the combination of domestic and foreign capital as a way to overcome underdevelopment.
+This vision was reinforced by the Report of the ECLAC-BNDE Group of 1955.
+Although the report was not implemented, it strongly influenced the Plano de Metas by identifying key areas for investment and potential bottlenecks in the economy.

 The Plano de Metas was based on an economic triad, with the following division of competences among the entities involved: